 8. World War Peace Rally

 The Hornbill Festival of Nagaland is a celebration of the past and the present.
 It is a cultural extravaganza that not only celebrates the tribal way of life but also bridges the gap between generations and revives and strengthens human bonds.
-The Hornbill Festival is a magical experience in itself.
+It is a magical experience in itself.